Kaviya-U-C/HeartDisease-Prediction/README.md

 # HeartDisease-Prediction - E2E Deployment using FastAPI and Heroku

 ## D20018 - DEMD End Term Assignment
+(This web app has been deployed in Heroku and had taken permission from sir as I didn't have prerequisites to create GCP account)

 ## Problem Statement:

 To build a classification model that predicts heart disease in paitents.
-We have to note that 'TenYearCHD' attribute in our dataset is our target variable where we will be predicting.
+We have to note that 'TenYearCHD' attribute in our dataset is our target variable where we will be predicting and deploy the model in Heroku using FastAPI

 ## Data Source: